SandeepReddyshetty/Hospitality-Revenue-Analysis-Dashboard/README.md

 🌟 Announcement!
 I'm thrilled to unveil my very first data visualization project! 📊✨

-🔎 𝐓𝐈𝐓𝐋𝐄: Unveiling Revenue Insights for AtliQ Grand - A Fascinating Data Journey 🏨
+🔎 𝐓𝐈𝐓𝐋𝐄: Hospitality Revenue Analysis Dashboard 🏨

 I'm excited to share a remarkable milestone in my data visualization journey.
 I recently completed an immersive project where I explored revenue insights for AtliQ Grand, an esteemed hospitality establishment.
 Let me take you on a fascinating data journey into their revenue analytics world!